CoreMedia/coremedia-headless-client-react/docs/apps/development.md

 ```

 You need to build the workspace once before you can start it.
 The build script
-builds the necessary packages, and it runs `pnpm apollo:prepare` to
+builds the necessary packages, and generates the type definitions for the GraphQL
-download and generate the type definitions for the GraphQL queries.
+queries.

 ## Workflow